 The James Clerk Maxwell Foundation (Registered Charity SC015003) has essentially two functions, one charitable and the other commemorative.
-Its general purposes are outlined in the first two items of its Deed of Declaration of Trust, dated 12 January 1977:
+Its general purposes are outlined in the first two items of its Deed of Declaration of Trust, dated 12 January 1977 and revised in 2015 :

-"1.
-To promote, encourage, and advance the study of, research into, and the dissemination of knowledge of and relating to physics, chemistry and physical chemistry in all their aspects and in particular, but without prejudice to the foregoing generality, colloids and interfaces.
+“1.
+To promote, encourage and advance the study of, research into and the dissemination of knowledge relating to physics, electronic engineering and physical chemistry in all their aspects.

 2. To commemorate, by publishing or contributing towards or promoting the publication in any way (but not with a view to profit) of scientific or educational books, films, papers, essays, monographs and/or lectures on or relating to physics and chemistry or any aspect thereof, the said James Clerk Maxwell and any other person or persons who may in the opinion of the Trustees have contributed significantly to the advancement of physics or chemistry."